edtroleis/docker-certified-associated-2022/orchestration.md

 docker node update --availability {drain, pause, active}      # update node status
 - drain: remove all containers from current node to new nodes
-- pause: nothing happen with containers on current node, but none container will be created on current node
+- pause: nothing happens with containers on current node, but none container will be created on current node
 - active: active to receive new containers
 ```